 A Cloud Guru website: https://acloudguru.com/

-Whizlabs sells 130 questions split into two exams of 65 questions each and a further 41 questions focusing on specific subject areas.
+Whizlabs sells 271 questions split into three exams of 65 questions each and a further 76 questions focusing on specific subject areas.
 Their pack also has four labs.
 The questions are delivered through an exam app on their website.
 The answers have detailed explanations and links to specific pages on the official AWS website.
-I have not seen this particular exam, but I have purchased two others in the past and I intend to purchase this one when I am closer to the exam.
+I have purchased these practice questions two others in the past and this was an important asset to passing the exam.
 Whizlabs exam questions are good quality and good value for money.

 Whizlabs (affiliate link): AWS Machine Learning Speciality practice test